tomrijntjes/tomrijntjes.github.io/01-economics-of-nfts.md

 The NFT market has [tanked](https://www.investmentmonitor.ai/crypto/nft-market-collapse-cryptocurrency-value/?cf-view), in terms of volume and price.
 Most of it was of poor quality!
-There is a literal sea of poorly created images, especially on [opensea](https://opensea.io/).
+There is a literal sea of cheaply created images, especially on [opensea](https://opensea.io/).

-It does not surprise me that nobody wants those.
+It does not surprise me that nobody wants those anymore.

+## Conclusion

 The question that remains: without any practical means of enforcing copyright and stripped of its get-rich-quick dynamics, is there still a place for NFTs?

 I'm tentatively positive that there is such a place for high quality art that you'd want to print and put up on your wall to look at.